kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Pod

-This annotation is automatically added to the spec template by kubectl when the workload is restarted.
+This annotation indicates the time when a Kubernetes resource was last restarted using the kubectl command-line tool.
 It records the time of the most recent workload restart as a Unix timestamp.

 In the above example, the annotation indicates that the Pod was most recently restarted at 3:30 PM UTC on March 31, 2023.